mproffitt/PyKryptos/README.md

     --replace (CR,CR,CR)
       Replace the following characters with their substitutes (Default `QL,UO,AE`)
+    --ciphertext (string) the message to encode / decode

 ## Note:
 This is a **Proof of Concept (PoC)** only.